-Biarritz is one of France’s most beautiful and stylish cities, located a mere stone’s throw away from Spain and yet proudly independent from France, as a Basque city!
+Biarritz is one of France’s most beautiful and stylish cities, located a mere stone’s throw away from Spain and yet proudly independent from France as a Basque city!
 The capital of the French Cote Basque seaside region, visitors always fall head over heels and succumb to the city’s elegant allure within hours of arriving.
-They are drawn to the stunning beaches, the surf, the golf, nightlife, and of course, excellent cuisine.
+They are drawn to the stunning beaches, the surf, the golf, the nightlife, and the excellent cuisine.
 Add into the mix a warm, benign summer climate and some of the most spectacular scenery in Europe, and it’s not hard to see why tourists regard Biarritz as a cut above.

-The Francs would themselves struggle to hold on to their prize, as the Vikings also had their eyes set on conquering Biarritz.
+The Francs would struggle to hold on to their prize, as the Vikings also had their eyes set on conquering Biarritz.
 The Vikings traveled up the French River Garonne, finally conquering Biarritz in 840 during their invasion of Gascony.
-Interestingly, the settlement’s name would change several times, from Bearriz in 1170 into Bearids sixteen years after.
-Finally, its rulers settled on the name Biarritz in 1249.
+Interestingly, the settlement’s name would change several times, from Bearriz in 1170 to Bearids sixteen years after.
+Finally, its rulers settled on the title Biarritz in 1249.
 The Vikings established a lucrative whaling trade, and ships would depart daily from Biarritz.
 The village grew into a prosperous town, although somewhat unfortunately on the back of whale hunting.

-Basque Provinces and cities like Biarritz enjoyed a great deal of self-government, despite being formerly under French control until the French Revolution in the 18th century.
+Basque Provinces and cities like Biarritz enjoyed a great deal of self-government despite being formerly under French control until the French Revolution in the 18th Century.
 Biarritz had prospered under a reasonable level of self-determination.
 Still, the French Revolution and subsequent abolition of the monarchy centralized the government and abolished the local privileges granted by the so-called ancient regime.
 However, during the French Revolution, the region was one of the few tranquil areas during these turbulent times and largely escaped the fighting and conflict.

-The city’s golden age and renown as a desirable resort for Europe’s elite came in the mid-19th century.
+The city’s golden age and renown as a desirable resort for Europe’s elite came in the mid-19th Century.
 Biarritz was placed firmly on the map when Empress Eugenie, the wife of Napoleon III, built a summer palace on the beach in Biarritz.
-Today the palace forms the beautiful Hotel du Palais, which attracts visitors far and wide in search of glamour.
-Biarritz became the preferred vacation spot of European royalty such as Queen Victoria and Alfonso XIII of Spain.
+Today, the palace forms the beautiful Hotel du Palais, which attracts visitors far and wide in search of glamour.
+Biarritz became the preferred vacation spot of European royalty, such as Queen Victoria and Alfonso XIII of Spain.

-The city greeted the 20th century with jubilation; in 1901, Biarritz’s now-famous casino opened.
+The city greeted the 20th Century with jubilation; in 1901, Biarritz’s now-famous casino opened.
 Its clean, unspoiled coastal scenery and beaches turned the city into a tourist magnet for wealthy Europeans and a sizeable majority of Americans.
 It became a prime destination for surfers worldwide, with a corresponding development in nightlife and infrastructure.
 Times had never been so good for Biarritz.

-Biarritz recovered from the war years to emerge as France’s premier seaside resort, a position it has maintained into the 21st century.
+Biarritz recovered from the war years to emerge as France’s premier seaside resort, a position it has maintained into the 21st Century.
 It is easily accessible from Paris via the TGV, and as a result, the city is buzzing and packed with visitors through the summer.
 Much of its appeal lies in the Basques, who have maintained their language and culture over the decade.
 Add to that the legendary Basque talent for gastronomy, a vibrant nightlife, and stunning scenery courtesy of the French Pyrenees, and it’s not hard to see why the same faces return every year.
 Welcome to Biarritz, the pearl of the Basque coast!
 And while here, you can hop across the border to visit San Sebastian, Hondarribia, and Getaria– all beautiful foodie towns.

 Gastronomy & Wine